-(1) These rules may be called the MultiState Co-operative Societies (Privileges, Properties and Funds, Accounts, Audit, Winding up and Execution of Decrees, Order and Decisions) Rules, 1985.

-(2) These rule shall come into force from the sixteenth day of September, 1985.
+- (1) These rules may be called the Multi- State Co-operative Societies (Privileges, Properties and Funds, Accounts, Audit, Winding up and Execution of Decrees, Orders and Decisions) Rules, 1985. - (2) They shall come into force on the date of their publication in the official Gazette.

-2. Definitions :-
+2. Definition :-

-In these rules, unless the context otherwise requires,
+In these rules, unless the context otherwise requires,-

-(i) "Act" means the MultiState Co-operative Societies Act 1984 (51 of 1984);

-(ii) "Authorized officer" means an officer authorized by the Central Government for the purposes of Section 95;

-(iii) "decree" means any decree of a civil court and includes any decision or order referred to in Section 85;
+- (i) "Act" means the Multi-State Co-operative Societies Act) 1984 (51 of 1984); - (ii) "authorised officer" means an officer authorised by the Central Government for the purposes of Section 95; - (iii) "decree" means any decree of a civil court and includes any decision or order referred to in Section 85;

-(iv) "decree holder" means any person holding a decree as defined in clause (iii);

-(v) "defaulter" means any multiState Co-operative society, any Cooperative society, member or any other person committing default:

-(vi) "Form" means a Form appended to these rules;

-(vii) "general meeting" means a meeting of the general body including a representative general body referred to in Section 29;

-(viii) "judgment debtor" means any multiState Co-operative society against which or any person against whom a decree has been obtained:

-(ix) "Recovery Officer" means any person authorized to exercise the powers of the Central Registrar under Section 85;

-(x) "Sale Officer" means a person authorized by the Central Registrar by General or special order, to attach and sell the property of judgment debtor or to execute any decree by attachment and sale of property;

-(xi) "section" means a section of the Act;

-(xii) words and expressions defined in the Act and used but not defined in these rules shall have the meanings respectively assigned to them in the Act.

-CHAPTER 2
+- (iv) "decree-holder" means any person holding a decree as defined in clause (iii); - (v) "defaulter" means any multi-State co-operative society, any cooperative society, member or any other person committing default; - (vi) "Form" means a Form appended to these rules; - (vii) "general meeting" means a meeting of the general body including a representative general body referred to in Section 29; - (viii) "judgment-debtor" means any multi-State co-operative society against which or any person against whom a decree has been obtained; - (ix) "Recovery Officer" means any person authorised to exercise the powers of the Central Registrar under Section 85; - (x) "Sale Officer" means a person authorised by the Central Registrar, by general or special order, to attach and sell the property of judgment-debtor or to execute any decree by attachment and sale of property; - (xi) "section" means a section of the Act; - (xii) words and expressions defined in the Act and used but not defined in these rules shall have the meaning respectively assigned to them in the Act.

-Privileges, Properties And Funds Of Multi State Co Operative Societies
+Privileges, Properties and Funds of Multi-State Co-operative Societies